 - Assess the connection between the site locations and content learning standards.
-InTASC 3,7 - Estimate the impact of learning from experiential learning opportunities based on each site location.
+InTASC 3.7 - Estimate the impact of learning from experiential learning opportunities based on each site location.
 InTASC 3.8 - Construct a lesson plan that focuses on connecting standards to activities that incorporate higher level thinking skills.
 InTASC 4,5 - Justify the inclusion of these sites/locations/places into the current curriculum to the appropriate audience.
-InTASC 3,7,10 impact on student learning in the classroom.
+InTASC 3,7,10 that they develop/learn about while completing the assignments.
+Immersing themselves in the learning environment designed for experiential learning, and measuring/estimating the intended impact on student learning in the classroom.
 Teachers will learn by doing/visiting and completing a variety of activities throughout the course.